 “Research overwhelmingly suggests these ailments and deaths were caused by depleted uranium, a metal the military use in much of their hardware, so dense it can pierce through steel-armored tanks.
 But this radioactive material has a half-life of 4.5 billion years, according to renowned scientist Helen Caldicott.
 In Iraq, incidences of cancer, childhood leukemia and rare mutations in newborns have skyrocketed.”

 Campaigns of political violence and terror favor political extremists over moderates until revulsion overwhelms the survivors.
 Then, for the sake of Peace, the worst genocidal murderers are granted amnesty.
-Leaders take their bloody gains into luxury exile; the spear-carriers go back home and terrorize their peaceful neighbors.
+The Leaders take their bloody gains into luxury exile; the spear-carriers go back home and terrorize their peaceful neighbors.
 Everyone grows old nursing gory nightmares.

 The Routine of Evil is weapon management’s most spectacular obscenity.